apache/hbase-thirdparty/README.txt

 currently uses hbase JIRA but with versions specified with a ''thirdparty-' prefix as in thirdparty-2.2.0.

+Update release notes and changes by doing following:

+ $  source ../hbase.git/dev-support/create-release/release-util.sh; update_releasenotes . thirdparty-2.2.0

+The 'pwd' argument says where the thirdparty files to edit are and the last argument is the version to search JIRA with.

+Change the pom versions.

+Commit changes.

 To generate the source tarball do as follows (below uses 2.2.0 as target version and 2.2.0RC0 as the tag to use):